 I would argue against rooting into water for a very large cutting as you would need a large bucket or tub!
 Also, placing the cutting into soil will provide it some stablility as you wait for it to root.

 Taking the cutting is identical to smaller plants, you need to identify a node and cut below this.
 Before making your cut, take a look at the parent plant and assess the impact on its appearance of removing your chosen material.
-Don’t worry too much as the plant will recover and can regenerate from the point you take the cutting.
+Don’t worry too much though as the plant should recover and can regenerate from the point you take the cutting.

 When I took my large plant cuttings, I chose nodes with aerial roots already emerging and when I potted up the cutting I placed it, aerial roots and all, into the pot.
 These will have sent out ground roots into the soil.
 I don’t know how long my large plant cuttings took to root but the first new leaf came on one a few months after potting up.